DanieleGiorgianni/human-computer-interaction-project/README.md

+# Interacción Persona-Computadora
+### Projects Collection of the year 2022 developed using Java Swing and Netbeans 12.1
-# human-computer-interaction-project
+# PROJECTS
-Projects Collection - Interacción Persona-Computadora - Universidad de Valladolid - a.y.
-2021-2022
+## ATM
+The first project was to develop an ATM-like interface with the same functionality.
+The implemented functionalities are:
+- Card introduction
+- Pin insertion and verification
+- Balance consultation
+- Money withdrawal
+- Transaction consultation
+- Exit with card removal